 Following the proposed framework we specified cluster analysis in Stata 16 with either z- and range-standardized variables, used Gower and squared Euclidian distance as measures of dissimilarity in both, a k-means partitioning analysis as well as a agglomerative cluster analysis with average and Wards algorithms as linkage methods and selected the first and second-best result determined by stopping rules of Calinski-Harabasz and Duda/Hart and Dendrogramms for each of the 24 separate cluster analysis.

-Findings from the 8 in the k-means cluster analysis and the 16 hierarchical cluster analysis results went equally in the calculation on how often each country was in the same cluster with every other country.
+Findings from 8 k-means and 16 hierarchical cluster analysis results went equally in the calculation on how often each country was in the same cluster with every other country.
 To classify as full membership within this network of long-term-care systems, a connection between two countries must show up in ≥ 66% of all cluster analysis and a country needs to have these strong ties with at least half of all countries in the cluster.
 A partial membership is defined as a connection of two countries in ≥ 50% of cluster analysis.
 We present one cluster solution which is based on the strict internal consitancy of countries in a cluster and one cluster solution which also integrates smaller ties in the cluster.
 We mapped the cluster solution by a network graph, which was modelled by UNICNET6/Netdraw.

 Results – 419 words

+Figure 1 shows a graphical depiction of the clusters.
+It shows all ties larger or equal 50%.
+The graph visualizes groups of countries and how likely it is that two countries belong to a similar type of LTC system.
+Furthermore, the graph and the information in table 3 show the internal consistency of LTC systems.
+Based on a high internal consistency nine clusters can be divided of which two clusters incorporate only one country – Estonia and New Zealand – and three clusters only two countries – Germany and Finland, Japan and Korea, and Slovakia and Slovenia.

+The first cluster consist of Australia, Belgium, Luxemburg, Netherlands, and Switzerland.
+Each country shares strong ties to each other country in the cluster

+France, Israel, Spain, the United Kingdom, and the United States constitute a second cluster, in which the tie between the US and France is the only weak one in the cluster.

+Czech Republic, Latvia, and Poland form a distinct and highly consistent cluster, with all ties between these countries > 90%.
+No other countries has a partial membership in this cluster.
+Slovenia has strong ties to only two countires of this cluster – Belgium and Australia – which makes it at Partial member.
+Further partial members are Slovenia, France, Israel, and the United Kingdom.

+Denmark, Ireland, Norway, and Sweden show a high internal consistency.
+All countries can be found in the same cluster in all performed cluster analysis.
+Japan and Korea have a partial membership in this cluster

+Finland, Germany form a distinct cluster, ending up in the same cluster solution in 94%.
+They do not have partial membership in any other cluster.

+Japan and Korea are closely linked in 94% of all cluster solutions and share a partial membership in the fourth cluster.

+Slovenia and Slovakia have a strong tie, yet less strong than the other clusters of two by 72%.
+The countries have a partial membership in the first but also the second cluster.

+Estonia and 9) New Zealand are sole clusters.
+Estonia ends up with France and the US in 66% of all cases and is hence a partial cluster member of cluster four.
+Also New Zealand has two three weak ties to cluster four and is hence considered a partial member.

+--- FIGURE 1 ABOUT HERE ---

 --- TABLE 3 ABOUT HERE ---